tobiasros/datamistica/README.md

 # What is the visually most attractive artwork that the artist created?

-1. Watch at least 10 videos of the artist on Vimeo.
-Browse through his Picasa Web Albums.
+1. Watch at least 10 videos of the artist on [Vimeo](https://vimeo.com/tobiasrosenberger).
+Browse through his [Picasa Web Albums](http://picasaweb.google.com/tobiasrosenberger80).

 2. Compare your findings with the exhibition history and his artwork record.
 What could be possible conclusions?

 # Will the future career sucess of the artist be remarkable?

-1. Find a mathematical model that supports the theory that Tobias will have a more than remarkable future career in the field of Virtual Reality.
+1. Find a mathematical model that supports the theory that Tobias Rosenberger will have a more than remarkable future career in the field of Virtual Reality.

 2. Which additional extra data could be used to flesh out this prediction?